WICG/attribution-reporting-api/AGGREGATE.md

   "aggregation_service_payloads": [
     {
-      "payload": "[base64 HPKE encrypted data readable only by the aggregation service]", "key_id": "[string identifying public key used to encrypt payload]" },
+      "payload": "[base64 HPKE encrypted data readable only by the aggregation service]", "key_id": "[string identifying public key used to encrypt payload]",

+      // Optional debugging information (also present in event-level reports),
+      // if the cookie `ar_debug` is present.
+      "debug_cleartext_payload": "[decrypted payload]",
+    },
   ],

-  // Optional debugging information (also present in event-level reports) "source_debug_key": "[64 bit unsigned integer]", "trigger_debug_key": "[64 bit unsigned integer]"
+  // Optional debugging information (also present in event-level reports),
+  // if the cookie `ar_debug` is present.
+  "source_debug_key": "[64 bit unsigned integer]",
+  "trigger_debug_key": "[64 bit unsigned integer]"
 }